Olive Tree Counselling offers therapy for 12-18-year olds online (U.K) and in both primary and secondary schools in the

-I am fully insured, paediatric first-aid trained and carry an enhanced DBS check.
+I am fully insured and carry an enhanced DBS check.

 My therapeutic model is integrative, which means that I can call upon a variety of modalities that would best suit the needs of the individual client.

 The work is child-lead and creative-arts based with the application from a variety of theories and neurosciences.

-Before working in private practice, I acted as a volunteer counsellor for a charity in Croydon working with young people.
+Before working in schools and in private practice, I acted as a volunteer counsellor for a charity in Croydon working with young people.
 I was a volunteer creative-arts therapist in a primary and secondary school in south west London.

 I have volunteered with child-refugees and female victims of human trafficking in central London as a therapeutic support worker.

 I spent three years volunteering with a charity in the Philippines as an outreach and residential worker, supporting street children, teenage victims of sexual abuse, substance misuse, family/sibling separation and loss.

 Post Graduate Diploma in Child Counselling (I.A.T.E)